Deadshot0x7/umberlla/README.md

 4. Termux

 # Discord
-Join the discord for server (https://discord.gg/7FS2BP86rV) for the updates reagarding the tool
+Join the discord for server (https://discord.gg/7FS2BP86rV) for the accoument regarding the tool